cysouw/diathesis/text/c03_prepositions.md

 ### Identifying governed prepositions

-As a general rule (with some exceptions with *für* and *durch* to be discussed below) I propose to identify prepositional phrases as lexically governed arguments when they allow for a paraphrase of the form *da-PREPOSITION, dass/was SENTENCE* (cf. Engelen 1986: 110-112). dFor example, the verb *warten* 'to await' has a possible governed preposition *auf* designating the object that is waited for [@Next a].
-In this reading, [@Next a] can be paraphrased by [@Next b] with a *darauf, dass* subordinate clause.
+As a general rule (with some exceptions with *für* and *durch* to be discussed below) I propose to identify prepositional phrases as lexically governed arguments when they allow for a paraphrase of the form *da-PREPOSITION, dass/was SENTENCE* (cf. Engelen 1986: 110-112). dFor example, the verb *warten* 'to await' has a possible governed preposition *auf* designating the object that is waited for [@next a].
+In this reading, [@next a] can be paraphrased by [@next b] with a *darauf, dass* subordinate clause.
 The combination *warten auf* can best be considered a fixed collocation, to be translated into English as 'waiting for'.
-However, the preposition *auf* can also have its adverbial local meaning 'on top of' [@Next c].
-This leads to another interpretation in which the prepositional phrase is not a governed preposition but an adverbial phrase with a local meaning, paraphrased in [@Next d].
-These two readings can even be combined [@Next e], with an interesting difference in case marking between the two prepositional phrases.
+However, the preposition *auf* can also have its adverbial local meaning 'on top of' [@next c].
+This leads to another interpretation in which the prepositional phrase is not a governed preposition but an adverbial phrase with a local meaning, paraphrased in [@next d].
+These two readings can even be combined [@next e], with an interesting difference in case marking between the two prepositional phrases.

 :::ex
 a.
 Der König wartet auf seinen neuen Thron.